To all of my readers and fellow bloggers following my blog, ‘MywalkinManhattan.com’. I created two more blog sites to

 Note to all subway riders, take a good look on each station after you leave the Broad Channel stop and get on the local S train.
 At each station stop from the 90th Stop to the 116th Stop, there is a stain glass display by each subway sign.
 Take a good look at the colorful and beautiful work by artist Michael Miller done in 2010.
 They are very beautiful.

 Located at the Beach 90 Station in Rockaway Beach, the artist, who is a graduate of New Mexico State University and the School of the Art Institute Chicago, was given the commission by MTA Arts in Transit and created this piece using the inspiration of his paintings to make these glass creations.
 These were created between 2009-2012 and can be seen at all the stations.

 Subway Station 90 artwork by Michael Miller

-I stopped in Broad Channel, a subway stop and small island beach community off the Rockaways’.
-Broad Channel has a nice homey feel about it with all the kids playing in the playground by the school and library, all the American flags up and down Cross Bay Boulevard and several people saying hello to me.
-I thought it had a down home feel to it.

-Then came the long trip back to Inwood, I dealt with the on again off again passengers and a large group that came on at the airport stop.
-For those of you who are flying into New York City and want the cheapest transportation into Manhattan, the A train can be beat.
-It is a little longer but still a great way to travel.

-Text at second visit | Note to all subway riders, take a good look on each station after you leave the Broad Channel stop and get on the local S train.
-At each station stop from the 90th Stop to the 116th Stop, there is a stain glass display by each subway sign.
-Take a good look at the colorful and beautiful work by artist Michael Miller done in 2010.
-They are very beautiful.

-Located at the Beach 90 Station in Rockaway Beach, the artist, who is a graduate of New Mexico State University and the School of the Art Institute Chicago, was given the commission by MTA Arts in Transit and created this piece using the inspiration of his paintings to make these glass creations.
-These were created between 2009-2012 and can be seen at all the stations.

-Subway Station 90 artwork by Michael Miller

-I stopped in Broad Channel, a subway stop and small island beach community off the Rockaways’.
+I stopped in Broad Channel, a subway stops and small island beach community off the Rockaways’.
 Broad Channel has a nice homey feel about it with all the kids playing in the playground by the school and library, all the American flags up and down Cross Bay Boulevard and several people saying hello to me.
 I thought it had a down home feel to it.

 Then came the long trip back to Inwood, I dealt with the on again off again passengers and a large group that came on at the airport stop.
 For those of you who are flying into New York City and want the cheapest transportation into Manhattan, the A train can be beat.
 It is a little longer but still a great way to travel.